Skip To Main Content

 As part of the high school BETA Club, members will engage in a variety of activities that promote personal growth and positive change.
 The club focuses on fostering leadership skills, encouraging academic achievement, and contributing to the community through service projects and volunteer work.
 Members will have the opportunity to participate in leadership conferences, organize school-wide events, and collaborate on projects that benefit both local and global communities.

-Sponsors: Paige Cole, Richard Rosch
+Sponsors: Dr. Paige Cole & Mr. Richard Rosch

 Drama

-Sponsor: Leslie Summer
+Sponsor: Ms. Leslie Summer

 Latin Honor Society